 5. Spray muffin pan with nonstick spray or lightly grease with oil or butter.
 Divide mixture evenly into muffin pan.

-6. Bake for 15-18 minutes or until lightly brown and set when you touch the top center.
+6. Bake for 15-18 minutes for regular (or 10-12 for mini) or until lightly brown and set when you touch the top center.